 - The improper use of any sanitizing system including Dichlor Granular Chlorine could negate our warranty.
 WHY? - o Undissolved granules left on the shell surface can discolor, chemically burn, and blister the shell surface.
-This includes areas of the shell above the water line. - o Slowly sprinkle the correctly measured granular products into the water.
-Directly over the filter basket or floating weir is an ideal location.
-For the Bella, slowly pour the granules near the side-mounted skimmer face. - WARNING: Do not confuse the term "Dichlor" with "Trichlor"- they are not the same.
+This includes areas of the shell above the water line. - WARNING: Do not confuse the term "Dichlor" with "Trichlor"- they are not the same.
 Trichlor is very acidic and will damage several components of your new hot tub. - The use of a floater can potentially damage the shell of your hot tub and is not covered under warranty.
 Why? - o Floating dispensers have a tendency to end up staying in 1 spot (near the filter).
-This causes the chemicals to
+This causes the chemicals to disperse very quickly and it will be hard to manage the proper levels.
+Once the chemicals are gone, algae and bacteria can grow quickly.

-- disperse very quickly and it will be hard to manage the proper levels.
-Once the chemicals are gone, algae and bacteria can grow quickly. - o The increased chemicals getting continually drawn into the filter can stain or fade the shell.
-This is not covered under warrantv. - o Floaters are typically loaded with larger tablets or bars.
+- o The increased chemicals getting continually drawn into the filter can stain or fade the shell.
+This is not covered under warranty. - o Floaters are typically loaded with larger tablets or bars.
 Small pieces of the chemicals (larger than granular products) can break off and settle on the seats and floors.
-Those can chemically burn, stain, or blister the surface. - N.P.I. does not recommend the use of any Bromine product.
+Those can chemically burn, stain, or blister the surface. - Nordic does not recommend the use of any Bromine product.
 Why? - o Bromine can fade or discolor your shell surface.
 This is not covered under warranty - o Bromine off-gassing combined with ozone can be dangerous in higher concentrations - Do not use pool chemicals including muriatic acid or household bleach (liquid sodium hypochlorite) - Do not use tablets or sticks.
 Only use granular products. - Do not use polyhexamethylene biguanide products (hydrogen peroxide) - Failure to maintain proper chemical balance (pH, Alkalinity, and Hardness) could also negate your warranty. - The use of Salt Systems will void the warranty.

-Remember: Your N.P.I. dealer is a trained chemical specialist and can assist you with your questions and water analysis if requested.
+Remember: Your Nordic dealer is a trained chemical specialist and can assist you with your questions and water analysis if requested.